DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 az login --use-device-code
 ```

 This will provide a link and a code that one can visit in a browser to log in.
 Use the same account to authenticate with that you would lob into azure to view the subscription of where your Terra billing is deployed to.
-If you are unsure if you have an account that has that permission, autenticate in the context of a notebook running inside of Terra.
+If you are unsure if you have an account that has that permission, authenticate in the context of a notebook running inside of Terra.

 To authenticate inside a notebook in Terra, leveraging the managed identity the notebook is running under.